 The signals were there from day one.
-One of your direct reports asked a question and Adrian answered with a mocking tone.
-You told yourself you’d have a chat with him right after your next meeting, which was about to start.
-By the time your meeting is over, they are all cracking jokes together.
+One of your direct reports asked a question, and Adrian answered with a mocking tone.
+You told yourself you’d have a chat with him before the day was over, but by the time your meeting is over, they are all cracking jokes together.
 You shrug it off, thinking it’s all in your head.

-By the end of their first week, Adrian has built a new module that got the VPE’s attention.
+By the end of the first month, Adrian has built a new module that got the VPE’s attention.
 The VPE tells you how impressed she is with the new hire and congratulates you on your choice.

 More likely than not, you have a jerk somewhere in your organization.

 Most of us have worked with the so-called “brilliant” jerk.
 This is the person who speaks the loudest and cares about one perspective only: their own.